 I probably lost $5,000 in income getting to know my fiance.
 But it wasn’t some crazy sacrifice — it was really fun.
 We had a lot of brunch.
 It was like a little honeymoon, which is way more fun than a wedding anyway.

-I wrote (semi-satirically) in a column about financial planning for motherhood that one needs to make twice as much as one needs to live on — in some kind of flexible and self-directed career — so that when you have a baby, you can make half as much and be okay.
+I wrote (semi-satirically) in a column about financial planning for motherhood that, in America, one needs to make twice as much as one needs to live on — in some kind of flexible and self-directed career — so that when you have a baby, you can make half as much and be okay.

 Now, I’m not assuming that you want to get married and/or have kids.
 I’m just saying that there’s a reason I’m always trying to convince young women of the urgency of making more money, and that reason is to have options and freedom.
-(See Bullish: How to Ask for More Money Part I and Part II.)
+I wish this country were different,

 It’s hard to know exactly what your future gentlewomanly self will want, but she will certainly want to have choices, which money helps provide.
 Life is also full of emergencies and loss.
 Having money helps you to not have to think about money during times when you need to fix an emergency, care for someone, or deal with grief.
-Or, if nothing bad happens to you, you can endow a scholarship somewhere and die a saint!
+Or, if nothing bad happens to you, you can endow a scholarship somewhere.
+There’s not exactly a downside.

 The guys who cost me money throughout my twenties, though — yes, I regret letting that happen.

 (See Bullish: Picking a Boyfriend Who Doesn’t Hold Back Your Career Or Bank Account.)